Brown-University-Library/eaccpf-indexer/README.md

 1.3.4

  > Puppet deployment module

 1.3.3

  > Improve extracted relations data
  > Add update option to process only changed files
  > Store hash and timestamp of all files in a hidden file, to be used with update option

 1.3.2

  > Entity extraction with Alchemy API
  > Free text statistics using NLTK
  > EACCPF document unit tests and reporting
  > Writes processing messages to report log
  > Merges individual reports into a single report file

-1.3.1

  > First pass implementation of reporting with analysis
  > Need to ensure that file indexing works only from the file system!
  > Confirm that location look up is still working!!!

+ > Reimplemented option to specify XML transform

+1.3.1

  * DigitalObject module and unit tests
  * Revised digital object indexing to work from EAC-CPF rather than HTML